Menu Close

 Printing Objects

-Printing objects give us information about objects we are working with by using __repr__ and __str__ methods.
+Printing objects gives us information about objects we are working with by using __repr__ and __str__ methods.

 Example